ayonli/jsext/README.md

 between **next** calls, channel doesn't have this limit, we can use it to stream all the data into the function before processing and receiving any result.

+Moreover, the threaded functions support `ArrayBuffer`s as transferable objects.
+If an array buffer is presented as an argument or the direct property of an argument (assume it's an plain object), or the array buffer is the return value or the direct property of the return value (assume it's an plain object), it automatically becomes a transferrable object and will be transferred to the other thread instead of being cloned.
+This strategy allows us easily to compose objects like `Request` and `Response` instances into plain objects and pass them to the worker thread without overhead.

 **Example (async function)**

 ```ts